SpaceGameDev568/Factory_Prop_Mod/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to let me know about an issue with the mod
 title: "[BUG]"
 labels: bug
 assignees: SpaceGameDev568